Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: NicoPerez, Shutterstock

 Toy Poodles are well suited for families and individuals.
-However, if you have small children you will need to be sure to be firm and consistent with your Toy Poodle, so it knows the rules and boundaries.
-For individuals that are looking for a dog to enter in the show ring, Toy Poodles are an excellent choice.
-The Breed is highly trainable and multi-talented, so they do well in the show ring.
+However, if you have small children, you will need to be sure to be firm and consistent with your Toy Poodle so they know the rules and boundaries.
+For individuals looking for a dog to enter in the show ring, this dog is an excellent choice.
+The breed is highly trainable and multi-talented, so they do quite well.

 dogster paw divider